mizjaggy18/S_PC_Stardist_Class/README.md

 # S_PC_Stardist_Class
-Segmentation of nuclei using Stardist and Classification of nucleus to Others, Necrotic or Tumor (Pancreatic Cancer)
+Segmentation of nuclei using Stardist and Classification of nucleus to Tumor (Pancreatic Cancer)